Venomalia/DolphinTextureExtraction-tool/README.md

 # DolphinTextureExtraction-tool
-Is a GC and Wii texture dump tool, it dumps all textures at once and compatible with Dolphins texture hash.
+Is a Command line tool for extracting GC and Wii textures from disc and is compatible with Dolphin's texture hash.
+It allows you to extract textures from a game without having to play through the game with dolphin first.
+The tool can be used for [any game](https://github.com/Venomalia/DolphinTextureExtraction-tool/wiki/Known-results), but the extraction rate depends on what formats the game uses and if the tool supports them.
-The most common GameCube and Wii formats are already supported, new features and formats will be added over time.
+The most common formats are already supported, new features and formats will be added over time.

 ## How to use
 INFO: currently no ROM images are supported, Please unpack them with dolphin into a folder.